n16hth4wk07/n16hth4wk07.github.io/posts/PTD/All.md

 ![image](https://github.com/user-attachments/assets/249c6f61-b546-4373-b86e-49ac71dfa42a)

->first discover targets in the platform ranging from .10 - .254
+> first discover targets in the platform ranging from .10 - .254.
+I have script to look for targets in a subnet or multiple subnet

 ```python
 import subprocess